-Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, advances from the Federal Home Loan Bank, repurchase agreements, and securities lending arrangements.
-We borrow from various banks on a demand basis with companyowned and customer securities pledged as collateral.
-The value of customerowned securities used as collateral is not reflected in the consolidated statements of financial condition.
+Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, repurchase agreements, advances from the Federal Home Loan Bank, term loans, and committed bank line financing on an unsecured basis.
+We borrow from various banks on a demand basis with company-owned and customer securities pledged as collateral.
+The value of customer-owned securities used as collateral is not reflected in the consolidated statements of financial condition.
 We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at December 31, 2019, totaled \$835.0 million with four banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at December 31, 2020, totaled \$1.0 billion with five banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$276.0 million during the year ended December 31, 2019.
+Our peak daily borrowing on our uncommitted secured lines was \$490.0 million during the year ended December 31, 2020.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are generally utilized to finance certain fixed income securities.
-At December 31, 2019, we had no outstanding balances on our uncommitted secured lines of credit.
+At December 31, 2020, we had no outstanding balances on our uncommitted secured lines of credit.

-The Federal Home Loan advances of \$250.0 million as of December 31, 2019, are floating-rate advances.
-The weighted-average interest rates on these advances during the year ended December 31, 2019, was 1.76%.
+The Federal Home Loan advances are floating-rate advances.
+The weighted average interest rates on these advances during the year ended December 31, 2020, was 1.30%.
 The advances are secured by Stifel Bancorp's residential mortgage loan portfolio and investment portfolio.
 The interest rates reset on a daily basis.
 Stifel Bancorp has the option to prepay these advances without penalty on the interest reset date.
+At December 31, 2020, there were no Federal Home Loan advances.

-Our committed bank line financing at December 31, 2019, consisted of a \$200.0 million revolving credit facility.
+Our committed bank line financing at December 31, 2020, consisted of a \$200.0 million revolving credit facility.
 The credit facility expires in March 2024.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the London Interbank Offered Rate ("LIBOR") plus 1.75%, as defined in the revolving credit facility.
-At December 31, 2019, we had no advances on our revolving credit facility and were in compliance with all covenants.
+At December 31, 2020, we had no advances on our revolving credit facility and were in compliance with all covenants.

-Stifel, our broker-dealer subsidiary, has a 364-day Credit Agreement ("Stifel Credit Facility") with a maturity date of June 2020 in which the lenders are a number of financial institutions.
-This committed unsecured borrowing facility provides for maximum borrowings of up to \$250.0 million at variable rates of interest.
-At December 31, 2019, we had no advances on the Stifel Credit Facility and were in compliance with all covenants.
+Stifel, our broker-dealer subsidiary, has a 364-day Credit Agreement ("Stifel Credit Facility") with a maturity date of June 2021 in which the lenders are a number of financial institutions.
+This committed unsecured borrowing facility provides for maximum borrowings of up to \$300.0 million at variable rates of interest.
+At December 31, 2020, we had no advances on the Stifel Credit Facility and were in compliance with all covenants.